-- Log Capacity - audit logs tracking record and attribute data changes, including field value updates, security role updates, data / time of access.
+- Log Capacity - audit logs tracking record and attribute data changes, including field value updates, security role updates, and date/time of access.

-With security built in at platform level, administrators are able to define security permissions once, that will apply to an authenticated user regardless of which app or service they use to access Dataverse.
+With security built-in at the platform level, administrators can define security permissions once, which will apply to an authenticated user regardless of which app or service they use to access Dataverse.

 To access any data stored in Microsoft Dataverse, users must be assigned a security role which determines which tables, columns, features and other components they can interact with.

 By default, several out-of-the-box roles are provided with each Dataverse instance, so administrators do not need to build a security model.